My tasty Dairy Free and Vegan Palak Paneer recipe is also vegan and nightshade free!

 My dairy free and nightshade free Palak Paneer features a vibrant green, flavourful sauce with cubes of tasty tofu.
 Miso paste lends us the umami flavour that would normally be provided by the paneer cheese and also tomatoes in the sauce.
 Believe me, you won’t miss either of those in this sumptuous recipe.
 Serve with black rice or more traditional basmati rice and naan for a memorable meal.
 The Palak Paneer freezes perfectly with no loss of taste or texture, so it's perfect for stocking your freezer.

-What you need to make this vegan Palak Paneer
+Ingredients to make this Vegan Palak Paneer

 - Firm or extra firm tofu